 Generally, under Iowa law, your only remedy against your employer is to file a workers' comp claim.
 However, there may be circumstances in which legal action can be taken.
 To learn about the options you may have available under the circumstances, seek legal counsel with a lawyer in Des Moines, Iowa.

 Legal Actions That May Be Taken against an Employer

 One reason you might be able to pursue a claim against your employer is if you are the victim of retaliation.
-Sometimes employers will take illegal actions against employees who file for workers' comp benefits or make threats.
+Sometimes employers will take illegal actions against employees who file for workers' compensation benefits or make threats.

 You could also file a claim if the employer failed to provide workers' compensation insurance.
 Another potential reason is if the cause of your injuries was due to the grossly reckless actions or malicious intent of an employer.